Philadelphia Felony DUI with Injury Lawyer

 Beyond establishing probable cause and proving that you are under the influence as with any DUI, the prosecutor must prove two other criteria to get a conviction for a felony DUI with injury charge.
 The must show that (1) you broke the law or were negligent while driving, and (2) that your actions caused the injury.

 This means that an attorney must combat the issues of probable cause, the Field Sobriety Tests, and the chemical results as usual, but may also challenge the fault of the accident to defeat this charge.
 If your attorney can raise enough doubts as to the factor that your actions caused the injury, then you may be able to beat the charge.
 It is not always the case that the drunk driver is at fault for the accident.
 Perhaps the injured party or another party is to blame to for the accident.
 Casting doubt on this element is crucial.

 Why Do I Need a Lawyer?

-An attorney can fight to disprove the elements that the prosecutor needs to satisfy in order to obtain a conviction.
-Success will mean defeating at least the enhanced penalties and potentially protecting your freedom and your license!
+A lawyer can fight to disprove the elements that the prosecutor needs to satisfy in order to obtain a conviction.
+Success will mean defeating at least the enhanced penalties, and potentially protecting your freedom and your license!

 This content was written on behalf of Greg Prosmushkin.